mediamonks/muban/docs/03-component.md

 > **Note:** The `.scss` file is technically optional so if you don't need it you could remove it.

-#### Preset [Component]
+#### Stories [Component]

-_Note: If you have removed storybook from your Muban project you can skip this part._

-The final file for any component is the `preset.js` file, this file contains the information required by Storybook to render out the stories.
-To read more about storybook and the preset files please see the page on Storybook.
+The final file for any component is the `*.stories.ts` file.
+This file contains the information required by Storybook to render out the stories.
+To read more about storybook and the stories files please see the page on Storybook.

 ### Smart-component